 In general, if you don't have a subsidy, the lower your monthly premium is, the higher your out-of-pocket costs will be if you do become ill or injured.
-If you take regular prescriptions, frequently visit the doctor or have any major health issues, you may want to consider plans with higher premiums.
+If you take regular prescriptions, frequently visit the doctor, or have any major health issues, you may want to consider plans with higher premiums.
 Make sure that you can afford your premium in the context of your overall monthly household budget.

-Out-of-pocket costs
+Out-of-Pocket Costs

-These include deductibles, copayments, coinsurance and out-of-pocket maximums.
-For 2025 the maximum out-of-pocket costs for any Marketplace plan are \$9,200 for an individual plan and \$18,400 for family plans.
+These include deductibles, copayments, coinsurance, and out-of-pocket maximums.
+In 2015, the maximum out-of-pocket costs for any Marketplace plan were \$6,600 for an individual plan and \$13,200 for family plans.
 Even if you have a Catastrophic plan, your costs shouldn't exceed this limit.
-Some people may qualify for premium tax credits based on their household size and income.
-These people should consider choosing a Silver plan to take advantage of these tax credits.
+Some people may qualify for lower out-of-pocket costs based on their household size and income.
+These people should consider choosing a Silver plan to take advantage of these costsaving reductions.

-Provider network
+Provider Network